Anokhelal Mishra: Nature and personality

 He used to maintain a sober and normal life profile rather than showing off and behaving like a celebrity.
 He never publicised himself of what he was.

 Disciples

 Anokhelal trained many musicians of India.
-Ramji Mishra, Mahapurush Misra, Ishwarlal Mishra (alias Lallu), Chhotelal Misra, Chandra Nath Shastri, Radhakanta Nandi, Kashinath Mishra (son), Bityut Banerjee, Partha Nath Shastri, Sanjay Mishra(Grandson),Sundar Lal Mishra and Chakkan Lal Mishra are some of the prominent pupils of Pt.
-Anokhelal Mishra.One of the notable disciple was Pt.Chhotelal Mishra.
+Ramji Mishra, Mahapurush Misra, Ishwarlal Mishra (alias Lallu), Chhotelal Misra, Chandra Nath Shastri, Radhakanta Nandi, Kashinath Mishra (son), Bityut Banerjee, Partha Nath Shastri, Sanjay Mishra (Grandson), Sundar Lal Mishra and Chakkan Lal Mishra are some of the prominent pupils of Pt.
+Anokhelal Mishra.
+One of the most notable disciple was Pt.
+Chhotelal Mishra.

 Death

-He was afflicted by Gangrene of his left foot in 1956 and for this disease he expired on 10 March 1958, at a young age of 44.
+He was afflicted by gangrene on his left foot, in 1956 and for this disease he expired on 10 March 1958, at a young age of 44.

 Inspiration

 According to Sandip Bhattacharya (Disciple of Iswarlal Mishra):

 "Pandit Anokhelal Mishra has been, and will continue to be, an inspiration to many tabla players from this generation, as well as future generations."